hpdobrica/digital-garden-public/AABB Collision Detection.md

 Given rectangles `A` and `B` with sides `top`, `bottom`, `left` and `right`, the formula we can use to check for collision would look something like this:

-Collision is detected if all of these statements are true:
+Collision is detected if all of these statements are true (just draw two rectangles and follow along):
 - `A.left`  is to the left of `B.right`
 - `A.right` is to the right of `B.left`
 - `A.top` is above `B.bottom`